-Charlotte Council approves $23.3 million in Housing Trust Fund money for nine affordable housing developments
+Charlotte City Council has approved $23.3 million from the city’s Housing Trust Fund (HTF) to help finance nine affordable housing developments.

 Maple Way Apartments, 1012 McAlway Rd.